Monticello in Lawrence County, Mississippi — The American South (East South Central)

 Other nearby markers.
 At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
 Cooper's Ferry (about 500 feet away, measured in a direct line); Gov. A.H.
 Longino House (approx. 0.3 miles away); A. H. Longino (approx. 0.3 miles away); East Lincoln High School (approx. 11.8 miles away); First Choctaw Cession (approx. 13.6 miles away).

 Credits.
 This page was last revised on August 30, 2017.
-This page originally submitted on December 4, 2011, by Jeff Lovorn of Florence, Mississippi.
-This page has been viewed 532 times since then and 24 times this year.
+It was originally submitted on December 4, 2011, by Jeff Lovorn of Florence, Mississippi.
+This page has been viewed 568 times since then and 12 times this year.
 Last updated on November 21, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1, 2. submitted on December 4, 2011, by Jeff Lovorn of Florence, Mississippi.
 3, 4, 5, 6, 7. submitted on November 21, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.